CronJobs

 Job TypeSelect Job completion mode (Non-parallel, Parallel with fixed completion count, or Indexed Job per K8s Job patterns).

-Backoff LimitSet maximum retry attempts before marking a Job as failed.
+Backoff LimitSet the maximum number of retry attempts before marking a Job as failed.

 Create